kcarnold/cs344/content/units/06recap/_index.md

   - What are their parameters?
 How do they use them to compute the results?
   - Why do we need nonlinearities? without them, a stack of Linear layers is just a Linear layer.
   - How do ReLUs allow piecewise linear function approximation?
-- other parts of Homework 4 (time permitting)

 ### Wednesday